conan-io/docs/versioning/lockfiles/build_order.rst

   built (``pkgd/0.1`` and ``app1/0.1``).
 - Retrieving via ``build-order`` the right order in which the affected packages need to be built.

+Recall that a package in a lockfile is fully locked if it contains a ``prev`` (package revision) field defined.
+Fully locked packages cannot be built from sources.
+Partially locked packages do not contain a ``prev`` defined.
+They lock the reference and the package-id, and they can be built from sources.

 If we want to check if the new ``pkgb/0.2`` version affects to the ``app2`` and something needs to be rebuild, the process is identical: